oscar-sabet/todo-guru/README.md

 ### Python

-To avoid too much screenshot bloat I have Included only the most important files.
+To avoid too much screenshot bloat I have Included some of the most important files.

 #### views